(Published November 2015, last updated April 2025)

 Practical tips for long-distance walking—preparation, packing and avoiding blisters

-Purchase the 2024 editions of the Chemin de Saint-Jacques (PDF) guidebooks
+Purchase the Chemin de Saint-Jacques (PDF) guidebooks

 Purchase five guidebooks covering Le Puy-en-Velay to Saint-Jean-Pied-de-Port

-Purchase the 2024 edition of the Chemin de Stevenson (PDF) guidebook
+Purchase the Chemin de Stevenson (PDF) guidebook